neutrons/NeuXtalViz-tools/docs/source/NeuXtalViz.rst

 NeuXtalViz package
 ==================

-NeuXtalViz (*new-crystal-vis*) is a toolkit for neutron single-crystal diffraction analysis and visualization.
+*NeuXtalViz* is a toolkit for single-crystal diffraction analysis and visualization.

 Features
 --------